Star Wars: Lethal Alliance: Plot

-Having escaped from enslavement by Zarien Kheev, Twi'lek Rianna Saren is such a successful mercenary opposing the Empire.
+Having escaped from enslavement by Zarien Kheev, Twi'lek Rianna Saren is a mercenary opposing the Empire.
 Kyle Katarn of the Rebel Alliance hires her to destroy an Imperial shipment of mirkanite going through a Black Sun warehouse on Coruscant.
 Rianna is suddenly captured during this operation, but escapes with the help of a droid named Zeeo.
 Rebel leader Princess Leia later sends Rianna and Zeeo to Alderaan on a new mission to destroy an Imperial ship.

-On Alderaan, Rianna and Zeeo make this way through an Imperial base, opposed by Stormtroopers and Black Sun guards.
-Discovering that the Empire is experimenting on these own scientists, they blow up both this ship and lab.
-They also do realize a final shipment is heading to Mustafar, and Leia sends them after that.
+On Alderaan, Rianna and Zeeo make this way through an Imperial base, opposed by stormtroopers and Black Sun guards.
+Discovering that the Empire is experimenting on the scientists, they blow up both this ship and the lab.
+They also realize that a final shipment is heading to Mustafar, and Leia sends them after it.
 Rianna and Zeeo search an Imperial mining facility on Mustafar, eventually finding and destroying the drill.
 Rianna finds out that Kheev is going to Tatooine, and heads there herself.

 Rianna's ship is shot down over Tatooine by Boba Fett in his Slave I. Rianna and Zeeo track down Kheev, who sets a Rancor loose on them in an arena.
 They kill it, but are captured and brought to Despayre where the Death Star is being constructed.
 Escaping, they hear Kheev talking to Darth Vader about the construction on the Death Star.
 Donning a huge robot suit, Zheev attacks Rianna.
-She kills him, and she shows the Alliance that she and Zeeo have uncovered ideas to the Death Star.
+She kills him, and shows the Alliance that she and Zeeo have uncovered the Death Star.

 Development and marketing

 The game was revealed in August 2006, as was the partnership between Ubisoft and Lucasfilm.
-It was announced for the Sony Playstation Portable and the Nintendo DS.
+It was announced for the Sony PlayStation Portable and the Nintendo DS.
 Bertrand Helias, Senior Producer on the game, noted that the team closely with LucasArts to define the game and the story.
 "They have been excellent collaborative partners, and have also given us the freedom to implement the game mechanics we wanted to develop."
+The developers split their focus based on the two platforms' advantages.
+For the PlayStation Portable they focused on higher definition graphics.
+On the Nintendo DS they focused on interesting ways to make use of the touch screen.
+David Lodge provides the voice for Kyle Katarn and Boba Fett.
+Fred Tatasciore voices Darth Vader, and Julianne Buescher provides the voice protagonist Rianna Saren.

-It was released initially on December 7, 2006 for the Sony Playstation Portable.
-The Nintendo DS version was released a week later on December 14, 2006.
+Star Wars: Lethal Alliance was released initially on December 5, 2006, for the Sony PlayStation Portable.
+The Nintendo DS version was released a week later on December 12, 2006.